-The r.p.m. and torque control systems of these two transport means cost are approximately similar and are as intricate (it is a motor r.p.m. control unit in the STS and the gear box, clutches, fuel injection system, etc, in cars).
+The costs of r.p.m. and torque control systems of these two transport means cost are approximately similar and are as intricate (it is a motor r.p.m. control unit in the STS and the gear box, clutches, fuel injection system, etc., in cars).

 The vehicle steering system is much simpler and cheaper than in cars, because there will be few parameters: the speed, spacing between vehicles and location (the coordinate) of a vehicle along the line.
-Irrespective of the computer technology progress it is still complicated to steer a car, so far only human brain can tackle the problem (the driver factor should be considered when evaluating the cost of running a car: at present hundreds of millions have to drive cars for hours daily with their own daily shortage of time).
+Irrespective of the computer technology progress it is still complicated to steer a car, so far only human brain can tackle the problem (the driver factor should be considered when evaluating the cost of running a car: at present millions of people have to drive cars daily for hours and that with their daily shortage of time).
 A cheap controller with its own control software will tackle the problem with the STS controlled and guided by on-line computers integrated into a net.
 To control a car, in addition to servomechanisms (the steering wheel and its mounting, wheel turning mechanism, gas, brake and clutch pedals, gear mechanism, etc.) a whole system is required to visualize information for steering which is unnecessary with the STS, such as windshield wipers with their actuating mechanisms and detergent delivery system (to keep the windshield clean and to ensure proper visibility), main and auxiliary lights, instrument panel, mirrors, horn, etc..